ant-7802/FunnyPrecense/README.md

 # FunnyRPC

-This lets you set a funny rpc on your github profile!!!
+This lets you set a funny rpc on your github profile or whatever lets you set a file image url :D